lockelee1015/config-switcher/README.md

 }
 ```

-the json data will be written into relative `.properties` files
+the content of json data will be written into relative `.properties` files
 according to .configrc file automatically.

 ###release note